Access for All

-This section is for information on Idaho’s Talking Book Service (TBS), braille materials, access and signage for everyone, and agencies that can increase your library’s capacity to serve the underserved.
+This section is for information on Idaho’s Talking Book Service (TBS), braille materials, accessible spaces and signage, and agencies that can increase your library’s capacity to serve everyone in your community.

 Related Articles